 The use of garlic for antibacterial purposes has been documented for centuries.
 The ancient Egyptians drank garlic wine to avoid plague, while soldiers consumed it to prevent gangrene.
 It was also applied to wounds to prevent infection.

 Today, researchers recommend garlic for heart disease and cholesterol problems.
 It also enhances the immune system and may protect against certain types of cancer.
+According to WebMD, garlic in its raw form may offer superior health advantages, while garlic supplements are considered the most potent.

 But it is important to remember that garlic does not kill all forms of parasites, and it’s important to get the facts before taking garlic supplements.